Get A Head Start With These Tax Tips

 Deductions and exemptions are available for people in a variety of financial situations.
-Kiplinger’s outlined several that go unused by taxpayers every year that may require just a bit of extra legwork and could end up saving thousands.
+CNBC has outlined several that go unused3 by taxpayers every year that may require just a bit of extra legwork and could end up saving thousands.
 These include:

 - Charitable donations: If you kept records of any charitable contributions you made, whether they were in the form of cash or donated goods, you can deduct them from your taxable income.
 Any contribution totaling more than $250 must have written confirmation from the charity in question.
 Even ingredients used to bake donated goods or miles driven for a charitable cause can be written off on taxes.

 - Student loans paid by parents: If parents pay their college student back for student loan interest, the IRS treats this money as the student’s own and is subject to a deduction of up to $2,500.

 - Unemployment: If you find yourself unemployed, keep track of your expenses through receipts so that you can claim them as deductions on your taxes.
 Just about any expense incurred from finding a new job can be included in these deductions.

 “Keep track of your expenses during unemployment and you can write them off your taxes later.”

 If You Owe